 While medical errors are common these days, not every situation may constitute a malpractice case.
 Medical malpractice generally happens when a healthcare professional harms a patient.
-These cases can have devastating consequences but they can be prevented with the help of an experienced Sherman Oaks medical malpractice attorney.
+These cases can have devastating consequences but they can be prevented with the help of an experienced California medical malpractice attorney.
 A personal injury attorney can determine who is responsible for the malpractice and ensure other patients are not exposed to potential harm.

 This is one of the most common causes of medical error.
 When health care professionals fail to diagnose or misdiagnose a condition, the patient may not receive adequate treatment and may be exposed to serious harm.
 Medical malpractice is one of the leading causes of death across the nation.
 The most important factor to consider in such cases is what went wrong and how the doctor should have dealt with the situation or condition.
 If a capable doctor under similar circumstances would have proceeded differently, the treating healthcare professional may be held responsible for the mistake.